rouanis5/tmdb-clone/README.md

 pnpm build
 ```

-## Tech stack
+## Technologies

-- React
-- NextJs 14
+- Languages: Typescript
+- Frontend styling: TailwindCSS, daisyUI & Shadecn UI
+- Frontend faramworks: React.js, Next.js
+- Testing: Cypress (end-to-end)
-- TailwindCSS
+- APIs: TMDB
-- DaisyUI
+- Hosting: Vercel

-## Contributing
+## Contribution

-Contributions are always welcome!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.
+Contributions to the Movies Database Website project are welcome!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/new-feature`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature/new-feature`).
+6. Create a new Pull Request.

 ## License